cu-mkp/m-k-manuscript-data/_texts/p-065r_tl.md

 ## Shadows

- Because blacks appear in different hues, some reddish black, others bluish, and others greenish, choose those verging on yellow in order to obtain beautiful shadows in <span class="m">oil</span>, for shadows are yellowish, especially those of men.
-And for this effect use very strongly crushed <span class="m">jet</span>, which you mix with a bit of <span class="m">yellow ocher</span> and <span class="m">white lead</span>.
-Or else, after you have crushed your <span class="m">white lead</span> and gathered it with the , crush the <span class="m">jet</span> into it.
-Thus it <span class="sup">the black</span> will be more desiccative, and a yellowish black on its own.
-When mixed with a bit of white, it will be perfect for men's shadows.
-Blacks which appear greenish black are appropriate for women's shadows.
-Take then some black of , a little <span class="m">sap green</span> and some <span class="m">bistre</span>, and you will have a perfect shading for <span class="x">flesh tone</span> in distemper for a woman.
+ Because blacks make in different colors, some a reddish black, others tend towards blue, and others towards green, choose those which tend towards yellow to make beautiful shadows in <span class="m">oil</span>, for shadow, especially that of men, is yellowish.
+And for this effect use very strongly crushed <span class="m">jet</span>, which you will mix with a little <span class="m">yellow ochre</span> & <span class="m">lead white</span>.
+Or else, after you have crushed your <span class="m">lead white</span> <span class="del">bro</span> and <span class="del">clean p</span> gathered it with the , crush the <span class="m">jet</span> into it.
+Thus it will be more desiccative, & making on its own a yellowish black.
+A little white mixed in renders it perfect for men's shadows.
+Blacks which make a greenish black are appropriate for women's shadows.
+Take, then, some black of , a little <span class="m">sap—green</span> & <span class="m">bistre</span>, & you will have a perfect shadow for women in distemper.

 > *at left top margin*
 >
 >
->   The powder of orberé <span class="m">grain</span> is duller than <span class="m">umber</span> and when you lack <span class="m">umber</span>, the aforesaid powder may be used, but it lacks body.
+>   The powder of orberé <span class="m">grain</span> is darker than <span class="m">umber</span> & when you lack <span class="m">umber</span>, the said powder will do, but it does not have body.